SandeshOnRails/Parq/README.md

 # Parq

+<h1> Team Members </h1>

+<li> Sandesh Basnet - Backend Developer </li>
+<li> Preston Segura - Frontend Developer </li>
+<li> Junjui Lei - Frontend Developer </li>

+Technologies:

+NodeJS
+Swift
+Heroku
+MySQL
+AWS S3

+Technical Description

+The frontend of this iOS application is written in Swift.
+The backend is written in JavaScript run time Node.
+A RESTful backend web service, using MySQL database, hosted on Heroku, was developed to make network requests using Swift.

 Short description of your app:
 "Parq" is an iOS application that helps you find a parking spot for any amount of time you prefer!
 If you have a spare parking spot available, post it on "Parq", and others can browse and buy that spot directly from you!